HuyaneMatsu/hata/docs/topics/user_menu(deprecated).md

 ##### close_emoji

 Emoji used to close the menu.
-Can be either `None` or `Emoji` instance.
+Can be either `None`, `Emoji` instance.
 If the user reacts with it, the `.close(CancelledError()` will be called.

 > Defaults to `None`.